 The Marion County Hospital District is a governmental agency created by the Florida Legislature in 1965 to oversee healthcare for the residents of Marion County, Florida.

-who are appointed to four year terms by the Marion County Board of County Commissioners.
+The Marion County Hospital District is governed by a seven-member Board of Trustees who are appointed by the Marion County Board of County Commissioners.

-The Hospital District’s Executive Director, Curt Bromund, administers the Hospital District’s affairs, including the wind-down of Munroe Regional Health System, Inc., a 501(c)(3), tax exempt, hospital corporation which formerly operated Munroe Regional Medical Center.
+The Marion County Hospital District’s Chief Executive Officer, Curt Bromund, administers the Hospital District’s affairs, including the wind-down of Munroe Regional Health System, Inc., a 501(c)(3), tax exempt, hospital corporation which formerly operated Munroe Regional Medical Center.
 The wind-down of MRHS, Inc. is expected to take several years to complete.

-The Hospital District is responsible for prudently investing the lease proceeds on behalf of the citizens of Marion County, Florida.
-The Hospital District plans to use a portion of the earning from the lease proceeds to fund public health projects dedicated to improving the health and well-being of Marion County residents.
+The Marion County Hospital District is responsible for prudently investing the lease proceeds on behalf of the citizens of Marion County, Florida.
+MCHD uses a portion of the earnings from the lease proceeds to fund public health projects dedicated to improving the health and well-being of Marion County residents.

 Improved Health of Marion County Citizens